 David Carradine plays an amalgam of Kane from ABC's 1972-5 KUNG FU series and of course Frankenstein in DEATH RACE 2000; lupine playmate Claudia Jennings is a fellow guide and warrior (as in the best Corman stealth-feminism, she's as tough and wise and as combat-proficient as any of the men - and prettier too).
 Great as they both are at keeping straight faces amidst the madness, Lynch, as the bad guy / master henchman gets all the best lines, purred in a mellow emotionless forceful calm: "You call me animal?
 After all I tried to do to make you feel at peace?"
-Whatever his fall from grace, he's openly admirable towards the memory of Carradine's warrior mother (whom he killed in battle after she kicked him out of the league), giving him the ultimate warrior greeting: "Salute your mother for me."
+Whatever his fall from grace, he's openly admirable towards the memory of Carradine's warrior mother, whom he killed in battle after she kicked him out of "the League"), giving him the ultimate warrior greeting: "Salute your mother for me."
 And it's always amazing the way Lynch seems to wind up in films full of fire effects, considering his history (3).
 In fact, I'm literally in awe of his fearlessness (2).
-Burn scars cover almost entire body, yet there he is, striding amidst the fireballs like it's just another day at the fair.
-I guess, in the words of the Hephaestus-like blacksmith in MOBY DICK, "thou canst not scorch a scar."
+Burn scars cover almost entire body, yet there he is, striding amidst the fireballs like it's just another day at the fair, saying oblique justifications like "man is a candle that radiates life - he must burn."
 (1)

 Weirder still is the way faux-samurai ethos are folded into the stilted dialogue, creating an effect like stealing someone else's clean underwear at the laundromat: the narrator stresses the sacredness of combat, noting the range guides "ow(e) allegiance only to their foes."
 The greeting between range guides is "Our union is limited."
-Another keeper, delivered with the solemnity through which Carradine won the heart chakras of a generation of strip mall karate kids: "No one can touch myself," oh man, how true!
-I wanted to write every line down, but they got away from me.
+Another keeper, delivered with the solemnity through which Carradine won the heart chakras of a generation of strip mall karate kids: "No one can touch myself."
+I wanted to write every line down, but my attention span is limited.
 And without that deep-set eye roll couched in Carradine's intonation, or the mellifluent low ebb Lynch gives to his, I can no more capture their wry beauty than a moon capture the dragon fly's wallet.